simmeringc/Java-WebPoller/readme.md

 ## String Similarity:

 The WebPoller computes the difference in HTML page similarity by finding out how many adjacent character pairs are contained in both HTML body strings.
-This is done by implementing a variation of the Dice's Coefficient algorithm:
+This is done by implementing a variation of the Dice's Coefficient algorithm which expresses a percent range [0,1] of similarity:

 ![similarity_algorithm](readmeImages/similarity_algorithm.png)